Alexander I of Yugoslavia

-In 1918, Alexander oversaw the unification of Serbia and the former Austrian provinces of Croatia-Slavonia, Slovenia, Vojvodina, Bosnia and Herzegovina, and Dalmatia into the Kingdom of Serbs, Croats and Slovenes on the basis of the Corfu Declaration.
-He ascended to the throne upon his father's death in 1921.
-An extended period of political crisis followed, culminating in the assassination of Croat leader Stjepan Radić.
-In response, Alexander abrogated the Vidovdan Constitution in 1929, prorogued the parliament, changed the name of the country to Kingdom of Yugoslavia and established a royal dictatorship.
+In 1918, Alexander oversaw the unification of Serbia and the former Austro-Hungarian provinces of Croatia-Slavonia, Slovenia, Vojvodina, Bosnia and Herzegovina, and Dalmatia into the Kingdom of Serbs, Croats and Slovenes on the basis of the Corfu Declaration.
+Afterwards he was also known as Alexander the Unifier.
+(Note: Aleksandar Ujedinitelj, /sh/) He became prince regent and de facto head of state of the new kingdom, and ascended the throne upon his father's death in 1921.
+An extended political crisis followed, culminating in the assassination of Croat leader Stjepan Radić.
+In response, Alexander abrogated the Vidovdan Constitution in 1929, prorogued the parliament, changed the name of the country to the Kingdom of Yugoslavia, and established a royal dictatorship.
 The 1931 Constitution formalised Alexander's personal rule and confirmed Yugoslavia's status as a unitary state, further aggravating the non-Serb population.
 Political and economic tensions escalated on the outbreak of the Great Depression, which devastated the predominantly rural country.
 In foreign affairs, Alexander supported the Balkan Pact with Greece, Romania, and Turkey, and sought to improve relations with Bulgaria.

 In 1934, Alexander embarked on a state visit to France in order to secure support for the Little Entente against Hungarian revanchism and Fascist Italy's imperialist designs.
 During a stop in Marseille, he was assassinated by Vlado Chernozemski, a member of the pro-Bulgarian Internal Macedonian Revolutionary Organization, which received assistance from the Croat Ustaše led by Ante Pavelić.
-French Foreign Minister Louis Barthou also died in the attack.
+French foreign minister Louis Barthou also died in the attack.
 Alexander was succeeded by his eleven-year-old son, Peter II, under the regency of his first cousin Prince Paul.